French Green Salad with Bûcheron Toasts

 Step 2

-- In a medium bowl or small bowl of a food processor, whisk the vinegar, mustard, lemon, salt, a few grinds of black pepper, and green onion until combined.
-Add the olive oil in a thin stream until emulsified.
+- Whisk the vinegar, mustard, lemon, salt, a few grinds of black pepper, and green onion until combined.
+Add the olive oil in a thin stream until emulsified, whisking continuously.
 Add the salad greens to a large bowl.

 Step 3